Bald Taper Fade Haircuts

 Back view of bearded redhead man with smooth drop fade haircut

-For a softer, more balanced look, the smooth drop bald fade blends classic barber precision with subtle texture.
+For a softer, more balanced look, the smooth drop bald fade blends barber precision with subtle texture.
 The fade dips naturally around the head, moving from bald to full hair with no harsh lines.

 Textured Skin Fade